 The shallow, calm waters make it one of the best beaches for kids in Maui, hence the name Baby Beach.
 There is an outer exposed reef that protects the beach creating a shallow area for children to swim without fear of getting knocked down by a wave or caught in a rip current.

 This makes Baby Beach the calmest beach in Maui.
 It gets very busy on the weekends.

-Slaughterhouse is a great beach for boogie boarding and body surfing especially in the winter.
+Slaughterhouse is one of the best Maui beaches for boogie boarding and body surfing especially in the winter.
 To view the beach from above is dramatic as cliffs tower on each side.

-Most of the year the beach is full of sand and in the afternoon you’ll get shade from the iron trees that back the beach.
+Most of the year the beach is full of sand and in the afternoon you’ll get shade from the ironwood trees that back the beach.

-Parking is a bitch with about 20 different parking spots.
-Don’t leave anything valuable in your car, the walk down the stairs to the beach takes is far which makes your car an easy target.
+Parking is usually a struggle with about 20 different parking spots.
+Don’t leave anything valuable in your car, the walk down the stairs to the beach is far which makes your car an easy target.

 On the far end (north) of Ka’anapali Beach is Black Rock which offers cliff jumping and great snorkeling.
 I saw the biggest turtle of my life here, TWICE the size of me!
-Although this is area is saturated in tourists, it doesn’t take away from her beauty.
+Although this area is saturated in tourists, it doesn’t take away from her beauty.

 Kahekili Beach Park, commmonly referred to as Airport Beach is my go to beach when I want to float, drink a seltzer and hang out with my girlfriends.
 This beach has great facilities like a restroom, picnic tables and a lawn area to hang out in.